+8.9 Freestanding signs such as A-Boards are often unnecessary and lead to street clutter.
 Where such signs are to be used they should be limited to:

-- i. one sign per business - ii. approx. 1m high and 0.75m wide and able to resist being blown over - iii. sited immediately outside the business being advertised and only where the width of the footpath allows - iv. only be displayed during the opening hours of the business
+i. one sign per business

+- ii. sited immediately outside the business being advertised where the width of the footpath allows - iii. approx. 1m high and 0.75m wide - iv. only be displayed during the opening hours of the business

-The use of signs of an inappropriate scale, style or material can seriously detract from the amenity of an area, for example plastic or aluminium backed signs on traditional shopfronts.
+8.10 The use of signs of an inappropriate scale, style or material can seriously detract from the amenity of an area, for example plastic or aluminium backed signs on traditional shopfronts.
 Inappropriate signage will not be supported and where installed it may lead to formal action to have it removed.
 It is important, therefore, that you check with the Planning Authority prior to installing new signage, even it appears to be permitted under the deemed consent provisions (see Section 13).